-On these articles, we seek to address frequently asked questions regarding the proper care and handling of an acoustic or electric violin, its strings and other general problems.
+Frequently asked questions regarding the proper care and handling of a violin or another bowed string instruments, their strings and other general problems.

 How to choose your first bow?
 What are the main characteristics you should consider when buying a bow?
 What separates a good bow from a bad one?
 Here are some basic things you should understand and analyze before choosing a bow.